What You Can Expect When You Come To Court:

 You may enter a plea of guilty or no contest and request your sentence to be deferred (or placed on probation).

-If probation is granted by the Judge, you must be prepared to pay court costs and fees.
+If probation is granted by the Judge, you must be prepared to pay court costs and Deferred Disposition fine.
 The Judge will set the terms and conditions of the 'probation' which you must follow for a period up to 6 months.
-Your case will be reset, and, if you successfully complete the terms and conditions of your "probation" as set forth by the Judge, your case will be dismissed.
+Your case will be reset, and, if you successfully complete the terms and conditions of your "Court ordered sanctions" as set forth by the Judge, your case will be dismissed.
 When the case is dismissed, there will be no record of a conviction.
 Deferred Disposition allows you to receive a "second chance."

 Other Important Things You Need To Keep In Mind: